perrygeo/python-rasterstats/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve python-rasterstats
-title: "[BUG] "
+title: ""
 labels: ''
 assignees: ''

 ---

-Welcome to the `python-rasterstats` Issue Tracker.
-Help us help you by providing enough information about your issue to reproduce it elsewhere.
+Welcome to the `python-rasterstats` issue tracker.
+Thanks for putting together a bug report!
+By following the template below, we'll be better able to reproduce the problem on our end.

-If you don't have a bug specifically but a more general support question, please visit https://gis.stackexchange.com/
+If you don't have a bug specifically but a general support question, please visit https://gis.stackexchange.com/

 **Describe the bug**
 A clear and concise description of what the bug is.
 What you expected to happen vs. what did happen.